curqu/Urban_index/README.md

 ``## Input Built-Up Layer
 in_built = "GHS_BUILT2014"``

 The following projection layer is only used to reproject the above 3 datasets to an appropriate projection for the study area.
 It can be a raster, polygon, line or point layer - it must only be a projected layer and match the study area extent.
 It will not be used for any classification steps.
+Edit the following line of the program so that the file in quotes is the projection layer:

 ``## Input Regional Extent Projection  Layer in_region = "my_projected_study_area"``